github/training-kit/downloads/submodule-vs-subtree-cheat-sheet.md

+---
+layout: cheat-sheet
-# Handling Dependencies with Submodules and Subtrees
+title: Handling Dependencies with Submodules and Subtrees

-Submodules and subtrees are git tools that allow subprojects to be included as a subdirectory within a parent project.
+byline: Submodules and subtrees are git tools that allow subprojects to be included as a subdirectory within a project.
 The implementation of each is very different.
+leadingpath: ../../
+---

 ### Adding a New Subproject